Vicente López Partido

 Vicente López is a partido in the Buenos Aires metropolitan area, Buenos Aires Province, Argentina.
 It is one of the country´s most affluent municipalities.

 Vicente López is located 20 kilometers north of downtown Buenos Aires and 80 kilometers north of the city of La Plata, the provincial capital.
-The partido incorporates several smaller neighborhoods, including Olivos, Florida and La Lucila.
+The partido incorporates several smaller neighborhoods, including Olivos, Florida and La Lucila with a total estimated population of 269,420.
+Its 33 km² makes Vicente López the smallest partido in the Buenos Aires Province and the second smallest municipality in Argentina.

-Vicente López is known for its large residential areas, for being the seat of the Argentina presidential residence, and for its coastal park along the River Plate.
+Vicente López is renowned for its expansive residential neighborhoods, the Argentine presidential residence, named Quinta de Olivos, and its coastal park along the Río de la Plata.
+In October 2023, Vicente López was named a UNESCO City of Film and joined the UNESCO Creative Cities Network.

-It has an estimated population of 269,420.
-Its 33km² makes Vicente López the smallest partido in the Buenos Aires Province and the second smallest municipality in Argentina.

 Toponymy

-The partido's name honors Vicente López y Planes, an Argentine writer and politician, the writer of the lyrics of the Argentine National Anthem, governor of Buenos Aires province (after the fall of Juan Manuel de Rosas) and then President of Argentina succeeding Bernardino Rivadavia.
+The partido's name honors Vicente López y Planes, an Argentine writer and politician, author of the lyrics of the Argentine National Anthem, governor of Buenos Aires province (after the fall of Juan Manuel de Rosas) and then President of Argentina succeeding Bernardino Rivadavia.

 López y Planes also composed El Triunfo Argentino, an ode to the resistance during the English invasion of Buenos Aires.

-At the beginning it was thought to call it "Olivos", the name of the most important district of Vicente López.
+At the beginning it was going to be called "Olivos", currently the name of the most important district of Vicente López.